oci-landing-zones/terraform-oci-modules-iam/policies/README.md

  In this mode, policies are pre-configured, providing an RBAC implementation across a set of pre-defined group roles.

+ #### 1.1) Compartment Level Policies

- At the compartment level, freeform tags applied to compartments drive the creation of policies.
-These tags define the set of target compartments, the compartments types and consumer groups.
+At the compartment level, compartment metadata attributes drive policy creation.
+These metadata define the compartment types and consumer groups.

- Target compartments to which policies are applied must be provided to the module using *supplied_compartments* attribute. *supplied_compartments* is a map of objects, where each object is composed of the following attributes:
+ The compartments to which policies are applied must be provided to the module using *supplied_compartments* attribute. *supplied_compartments* is a map of objects, where each object is composed of the following attributes:
  - **name** : the compartment name.
  - **ocid** : the compartment ocid.
- - **freeform_tags** : the compartment freeform tags.
+ - **cislz_metadata** : the metadata attributes.

- #### 1.1) Compartment Level Policies

-Compartment level policies are only generated if *enable_compartment_level_template_policies* attribute is set to true, which is the default value.

-The module looks up for the following **freeform tags** applied to **compartments**.
-Check [Compartments Module examples](../compartments/examples) for an example how these tags are applied.
+The module supports the following metadata attributes:

 - cislz-cmp-type
 - cislz-consumer-groups-read